 How to apply

-What is most important is to have a clear idea of what you want funded and why, what are the total costs, how much you contribute yourself and how much you are asking for.
+What is most important is to have a clear idea of what you want funded and why, what are the total costs, how much you can contribute yourself and how much you are asking for.
 If you do not have the balance, where will it come from?

 You can apply by contacting the District Lead Volunteer dc@hemel-scouts.co.uk or by downloading the form from the District website and returning it to the above-named person.